qfilip/devenev/README.md

 ### Warp Terminal

 You can ask Warp Terminal to add itself to context menu.
-It will generate the following script:
+It will generate the following script (just change `$warpPath` variable in it):
 ```
 <#
 .SYNOPSIS